nikhal99/Airline-Management-System/README.md

 Contact

-Author: Nikhal (replace with your name)
+Author: Nikhal
 GitHub: nikhal99
-Email: your.email@example.com
-LinkedIn: [Your LinkedIn] (optional)

 For issues or suggestions, open an issue on GitHub.

 Thank you for exploring the Airline Management System!
-This project showcases my skills in full-stack development and testing, ready to contribute to innovative teams like Nykaa’s.